zowe/zlux/docs/app-conformance.md

 # Application Conformance Summary

-An Application must follow meet the following requirements to align with the Zowe Conformance Program:
+An Application must follow meet the following requirements to align with the Zowe Conformance Program.
+Not all sections will apply to every Application.
+For example,
+* Not all Applications will have web content, so **Web** would not apply.
+* Not all applications have user storage, so **Storage** would not apply.

-Web
+## Web
 * DOM elements should not be placed on a parent that is above the provided Zowe viewport (and if present, Zowe Window)
 * Network requests to other Apps and Zowe Services must be made through the URI Broker whenever possible.
     * If a route to a Zowe Service is not yet present in the URI Broker, an exception is granted after logging a request for inclusion of said service